 Concussions.
 Bumps to the Head.
 Whiplash.

-Have you ever been diagnosed with a concussion or suffered a bump to the head?
-Did you disregard it as unimportant and get right back to your daily routine?
+Have you ever been diagnosed with a concussion or suffered a bump to the head or a whiplash?
+Did you shrug it off as “not a big deal” and get right back to your daily routine?

 When symptoms do begin to manifest, they disrupt everyday life, interfere with relationships, and put a strain on family life.
 Loved ones often don’t associate the changes with a previous hit to the head because you seemed fine shortly after the injury.

-Whether you are diagnosed with a concussion, suspect you have suffered one, or received a significant blow to the head, this may be the cause behind sudden changes in behavior.
+Whether you’ve been diagnosed with a concussion, suspect you’ve suffered one or received a significant blow to the head, this could be behind any sudden changes in behavior.

-Adam*, a smart, engaging 14-year-old boy in a very competitive school, received two blows to the head in lacrosse games within 2 months of each other.
+Adam*, a smart, engaging 14-year-old boy in a very competitive school, received two blows to his head in lacrosse games within two months of each other.
 The second injury was identified as a concussion.

-After 6 weeks, Adam began to struggle in school.
+Six weeks after the second injury, Adam began to struggle in school.
 He was no longer able to keep up in his classes, and his behavior became erratic.
-Because he was an adolescent, most people assumed that he was simply goofing off, getting lazy, and starting to hang out with the wrong crowd.
+Because he was an adolescent, his parents and the doctor assumed that he was simply goofing off, getting lazy, and starting to hang out with the wrong crowd.

-Once Adam began treatment, he began performing better at school.
-It took some time, and he was able to overcome a negative situation and bring himself back to performing well at a highly competitive school.
+Once Adam began neurofeedback training, he began performing better at school.
+It took some time, but he was able to overcome a negative situation and bring himself back to performing well in school.
 If Adam had not received help at the right time, his situation might have worsened, and he may have never recovered the mental acuity he’d previously had.

-Standard tools in the industry like an MRI or other brain imaging procedure are not sensitive or reliable enough to detect the difference between mild and moderate trauma.
-They are also unable to predict the severity of an injury and determine potential symptoms that will result.
-It’s entirely possible for someone to have an MRI and be told they have no damage or injury when they do.
+Standard tools in the medical field like MRIs and other brain imaging procedures are not sensitive or reliable enough to detect the difference between mild and moderate trauma.
+They’re also unable to predict the severity of an injury or determine potential symptoms that could result.
+It’s entirely possible for someone to have an MRI and be told they have no damage or injury when, in fact, they do.

-Additionally, erratic behavior and brain injury are rarely linked together because of the lapse in time between a traumatic brain injury and the subsequent changes in mood and behavior.
+Additionally, erratic behavior and brain injury are rarely linked together because of the lapse in time between the injury and the subsequent changes in mood and behavior.

 Doctors don’t typically look two years back in an individual’s personal history to determine if they’ve suffered a concussion or experienced previous brain trauma when making behavioral or mental health diagnoses.

-Many people are never told they may experience delayed symptoms when they see a doctor about head injury, so a year after your injury, you may experience symptoms and not make the connection between your symptoms and the brain trauma.
+Many people are not told they may experience delayed symptoms when they see a doctor about a head injury, so a year later, they may experience symptoms and not make the connection.
 Symptoms can be subtle, may take a long time to manifest, or may appear to be issues you’ve always had, just a bit worse.

-Karen* came to Center for Brain Training last year, having suffered from depression for more than thirty years.
-While she had experienced some mild depression in her teens and early twenties, her depression became much more severe in her mid-twenties – a year or two after two falls, which had given her mild concussions.
+Karen* came to Center for Brain Training last year, having suffered from depression for more than 30 years.
+While she had experienced some mild depression in her teens and early 20s, her depression became much more severe in her mid-20s– a year or two after two falls, which had given her mild concussions.

 For most of Karen’s life, her depression had been treated as a psychological problem because no one asked her about prior head injuries.
 Despite trying multiple medications, she did not respond to antidepressants because her depression was due to a brain injury.

-After several neurofeedback sessions, Karen has been able to regain control of her life and is now free from the symptoms of depression.
-Today, Karen is living with a brighter outlook and continues neurofeedback sessions to maintain her mental health.
+After several neurofeedback sessions, Karen was able to regain control of her life and is now free from the symptoms of depression.
+Today, she is living with a brighter outlook and continues neurofeedback sessions to maintain her mental health.

 Repair Your Brain and Reclaim Your Life with Neurofeedback

-Many traumas to the brain can be repaired, and researchers are discovering more about the brain’s capacity to heal itself all the time.
+Researchers are regularly discovering more about the brain’s capacity to heal itself.

-Neurofeedback is an excellent tool to help repair the brain and alleviate symptoms associated with brain traumas.
-It helps your brain repair itself.
+Neurofeedback is an excellent tool to help the brain repair itself and alleviate symptoms associated with brain trauma.
+It’s very likely neurofeedback can help, even many years after an injury.

 Neurofeedback helps change brain patterns by measuring your brain’s rhythms and rewarding you when your brain creates healthier patterns.

-With neurofeedback and qEEG brain mapping, we here at The Center for Brain Training can help determine whether a prior brain trauma may have an impact on behavior and other emotional changes.
+With neurofeedback and qEEG brain mapping, we here at the Center for Brain Training can help determine whether a prior brain trauma may be having an impact on behavior and other emotional changes.

-It’s very likely neurofeedback can help, even many years after an injury.
-At the Center for Brain Training we have extensive experience treating brain traumas.
+At the Center for Brain Training, we have extensive experience treating brain traumas.
 We’re passionate about neurofeedback training and, every day, we see lives transformed.